Vibrating Panties Guide and Play Ideas

 6) Battery & charging.

 Most are USB-rechargeable; magnet charging ports are common.
-Confirm run-time vs. your use case (public date night vs. marathon remote session).
+Confirm run-time vs. your use case; most panty vibes run 1 to 2 hours on a charge (enough for a date night) while some insertables manage 3+ hours.
 Manufacturer user manuals list charge times.

 7) Privacy & security.